 If you're worried that painting your whole home white might feel too boring or institutional, vary the whites slightly by choosing two or three different whites in the same family (ie. cool or warm).
 For example, use a bright neutral white in the main living area and hallways, a slightly greenish white in the bathroom and a grey-white in the bedroom.

 Use a flat finish on the ceiling, eggshell or satin finish on the walls and semi-gloss on the trim and doors (and floors if you paint them) to provide contrast and architectural interest in the room.

 5. Test it in your space.

 Finally, the best way to know if your paint colour will work is to bring home samples and paint big swatches on your walls, then observe them at different times of day.
-Research can help, but this is truly the best way to know if the white you choose will work for you.
+Research can help, but this is truly the best way to know if you’ll love the white you choose.

 You can see my colour picks here for my favourite go-to white shades.
 Some are neutral whites, some are creamy colours and some are more greige.
 But they all look very light and bright on the walls.
 These are colours I believe will look fantastic in most any situation, and will always stay classic and stylish.